 We’ve all heard the cliché that a car’s value plummets the second you drive it off the lot.
 But there is a type of insurance designed specifically to protect owners of depreciating cars from being left out of pocket – gap insurance.

-This article will explore gap insurance in detail to make sure vehicle buyers have the information they need to purchase protection with peace of mind, and car accident victims know their rights after a crash.
+This article will explore gap insurance in detail to ensure vehicle buyers have the information they need to purchase protection with peace of mind and car accident victims know their rights after a crash.

 Gap insurance is a type of coverage used to make sure you are fully compensated in the event of a vehicle accident.

-When a car is stolen or totaled in a serious auto accident, the owner will receive a payout through their regular car insurance coverage for the current value of the vehicle.
+When a car is stolen or totaled in a serious auto accident, the owner will receive a payout through their regular car insurance coverage for the vehicle’s current value.

 We will cover how gap insurance works in much greater detail below.

 The term ‘gap insurance’ has a dual meaning.
 Most people believe that the name describes the gap between what you owe on the loan and the vehicle’s current value.
 But the name is an acronym for Guaranteed Asset Protection.

 Here’s a detailed breakdown of how gap insurance works, showing exactly why it can be a vital purchase for new car owners: